 – possible interference due to increased signal level with directive antennas would only be effective in a certain direction while in all other directions the field strength and hence interference potential is even lower than with omnidirectional antennas.

 It should be noted that the use of high gain directional antennas may result in interfering effects in certain directions due to field strength levels higher than calculated when assuming omnidirectional antennas.
-If these effects cannot be tolerated, band stop filters or attenuators may be inserted to prevent incorrect measurements.5 Example calculation using typical values
+If these effects cannot be tolerated, band stop filters or attenuators may be inserted to prevent incorrect measurements.

+4.5 RF cable between the antenna and the receiver

+To convert measured input levels into field strength, it is important to know the properties not only of the antenna, but and the attenuation of the RF cable between the antenna and the receiver.
+Note that as the cable diameter increases, both its upper frequency and attenuation decrease.
+Thus, the cable with the minimum required upper operating frequency will have minimal atteniuation.
+Therefore, you do not need to choose a cable with a large frequency headroom.

+Consider a realistic option, when the upper working frequency of the station is 6 GHz, and the cable length between the antenna and the receiver is 40 meters.
+The attenuation of such a length of a popular cable with a cutoff frequency of 6 GHz is 8 dB, while the attenuation of the same cable model with a cutoff frequency of 12 GHz is already 12.8 dB.
+In the GSM band at 950 MHz, the attenuation of these cables will be 2.8 dB and 4.5 dB, respectively.

+5 Example calculation using typical values

 This section provides a calculation example using the typical parameter values suggested in § 4.
 Looking at formula (16) and considering the different reference bandwidths, it is obvious that the resulting maximum field strength will be frequency-dependant.